 This 12-step senior living checklist can help you break down the process into manageable pieces and ensure you’re not leaving anything to chance:

-1. Consider all of your different senior care options.
+1. Consider all of your different senior care options

 According to the National Institute on Aging (NIA), there are four types of long-term care residences:

-Continuing care retirement communities
+— Continuing care retirement communities

 The main difference among these choices is in the level of care provided.
-Assisted living facilities provide some help with activities of daily living, such as cleaning, meals, medication management and transportation.
+Assisted living facilities provide some help with activities of daily living (ADL), such as cleaning, meals, medication management and transportation.
 This level of care works for adults who are still able to take good care of themselves but need occasional help with some daily activities.

-— Aid getting dressed or in and out of bed
+— Getting in and out of bed

 — Frequent or daily medical management for chronic conditions